 More Free Sewing Patterns

-I hope you enjoyed your DIY tissue holder pattern.
+I hope you enjoyed your free tissue holder pattern.
 Here are some more free patterns from my blog.
 Happy sewing 🙂

 - Pocket Tissues

 - Put your fabric rectangles with RIGHT sides together and stitch along the shorter edges at the sides with a ¼ inch (6mm) seam allowance.